uport-project/specs/messages/signtypeddataresp.md

 `iss` | The DID of the issuer of the JWT, not necessarily the same as the signer in `signature` | yes `request` | A JSON object that conforms to the [ERC712 specification for typed data](https://eips.ethereum.org/EIPS/eip-712).
 It must contain the keys `types`, `primaryType`, `domain`, and `message`. | yes
-`signature` | An object containing `r`, `s`, and `v`, the components of the signature | yes `callback` | Callback URL for returning the response to a request (may be deprecated in future) | no `vc` | Array of Verified Claims JWTs or IPFS hash of JSON encoded equivalent about the `iss` of this message.
+`signature` | An object containing `r`, `s`, and `v`, the components of the signature | yes `vc` | Array of Verified Claims JWTs or IPFS hash of JSON encoded equivalent about the `iss` of this message.
 See [Issuer Claims](/messages/claims.md) and [Verified Claims](/messages/verification.md) | no
 [`exp`](https://tools.ietf.org/html/rfc7519#section-4.1.4) | Expiration time of JWT | no